I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-dot11_cipher_key_mapping_key_value.md

 ## Members

+`PeerMacAddr`

+MAC address of the peer.
+The peer is either an access point (AP) (for infrastructure BSS networks)
+     or peer station (for independent BSS networks) with which the 802.11 station is associated.

+This member is used to uniquely identify a key entry.
+For the standard 802.11 cipher algorithms, the
+     operating system will identify the peer through peer's MAC address.
+For proprietary cipher algorithms developed by an independent hardware vendor (IHV), the IHV can use any method to identify a key entry.

+When the NIC is in the Extensible Access Point (ExtAP) OP mode,
+     <b>PeerMacAddr</b> must have a unique value.

 `AlgorithmId`

 The value of the cipher algorithm that uses this key.
 For more information about enumerator values
      for cipher algorithms, see
      <a href="..\wlantypes\ne-wlantypes-_dot11_cipher_algorithm.md">DOT11_CIPHER_ALGORITHM</a>.

+`Direction`

+This member specifies whether the 802.11 station uses the key for receive or transmit packets.
+The
+     data type for this member is the
+     <a href="..\windot11\ne-windot11-dot11_direction.md">DOT11_DIRECTION</a> enumeration.

 `bDelete`